 8.12.3 Mobile IAB-node integration

-During the integration, the mobile IAB-MT and the mobile IAB-DU can connect to the same IAB-donor or to different IAB-donors.
+During the integration, the mobile IAB-MT and the mobile IAB-DU can connect to the same IAB-donor or two different IAB-donors.
 The procedure for the latter case is shown in Figure 8.12.3-1.

 Figure 8.12.3-1: Decoupled mobile IAB-node integration procedure

-Phase 1: Equivalent procedure to Phase 1 of the IAB-node integration in SA mode in clause 8.12.1, where the mobile IAB-node and the RRC-terminating IAB-donor correspond to IAB-node 2 and the IAB-donor, respectively.
+Phase 1: Equivalent procedure to Phase 1 of the IAB-node integration in SA mode in clause 8.12.1, where the mobile IAB-node and the RRC-terminating IAB-donor correspond to IAB-node 2 and to the IAB-donor respectively.
 The mobile IAB-node selects the parent node based on a mobile-IAB-specific over-the-air indication (transmitted in SIB1).
-The mobile IAB-MT includes a mobile-IAB-node-specific indication in the RRCSetupComplete message to assist the RRC-terminating IAB-donor in selecting an AMF supporting mobile IAB.
+The mobile IAB-MT includes a mobile-IAB-node-specific indication in the RRCSetupComplete message to assist the RRC-terminating IAB-donor in selecting an AMF that supports mobile IAB.

 Phase 2-1: Same as Phase 2-1 of procedure in clause 8.12.1.